szellmann/fakeOwl/README.md

 OWL compatibility
 -----------------

 fakeOwl is based off of stable OWL releases; the basis for new fakeOwl versions form the public header files under [include/owl/](https://github.com/owl-project/owl/tree/master/owl/include/owl).
-The current fakeOwl version is based on the commit `5d901c86e567e6a55f910d0d6188e86f0c303eb9` (OWL master as of Sat Aug 21 13:56:13 2021 -0600).
+The current fakeOwl version is based on the commit `8c4d5f1ea0cc2a1974ed8111381c1d26e6417af8` (OWL master as of Tue Apr 18 13:37:02 2023 -0600).
 See [fake/verision.h](/include/fake/version.h) for details.

 License
 -------